-The 2014 Paris Photo–Aperture Foundation PhotoBook Awards is now closed for entries.
+The fourth annual Paris Photo–Aperture Foundation PhotoBook Awards shortlist is on view through May 28, 2016

-A video highlighting the twenty books included in the First PhotoBook Award 2013 shortlist.
+A video highlighting the books featured in the 2014 PhotoBook Awards Short List.